Last Updated on January 13, 2022 by Janine

 Mexico entry requirements during COVID

-Unlike many other destinations around the world, Mexico doesn’t have strict entry requirements when it comes to COVID-19.
+Unlike many destinations around the world, Mexico doesn’t have any entry requirements when it comes to COVID-19.

-When you travel in and out of Mexico you will be asked to complete a health declaration form to help with COVID-19 contact tracing.
+In 2021, travelers coming and going from Mexico were asked to complete a health declaration form to help with COVID-19 contact tracing.
+This program was called “vuelo seguro.”

 Do you have to quarantine when entering Mexico?